NTIA/scos-sensor/README.md

 ```

 Before we proceed with openssl, we need to create a configuration file -- sensor01.ext.
 It'll store some additional parameters needed during signing the certificate.
-The
+Adjust
-following is an example:
+the settings in the below example for your sensor:

 ```
 authorityKeyIdentifier=keyid,issuer:always